hibozzy18/P1.7_seed/readme.md

 #### Friday, January 11, 2019 ####

+Measure performance of cublasDgemm() for suqare matrices of size 100, 200, 300, ..., 2000 (when testing and debuggin your code, use smaller sizes to keep the utilization of the cluster low.)
+Use cublasSetStream() to change the stream for CUBLAS and try more than one stream for submitting your calls.
+Find the number of streams for which you don't get improvement in performance for at least one problem size.
+Note that it is possible that only one cublasDgemm() can run on one stream but it is also possible that you could be able to have multiple cublasDgemm() run on separate streams and utilize the GPU better.
+Your results may vary from your peers depending on how you write your code so you don't have to get the same answer as the rest of the group.
+You should be guided by the performance results that you achieve.

+Your performance number in Gflop/s is `2e-9 * N*N*N / time` when running
+cublasDgemm() on a single stream.
+For two streams running cublasDgemm() simultaneously, it is `2 * 2e-9 * N*N*N / time_for_two_calls` and so on.

+Use `event_timer.cu` for measuring time of executing a kernel inside a stream (second argument to cudaEvenRecord is the stream pointer and passing 0 means the default NULL stream).

 #### Due Dates and Grading ####

 All assignments are due on Friday, January 18, 2019 at 20:00 Trieste time zone.